sethkrasnianski/docs/Documentation/1.0/product.md

                 "value": "In Stock"
             }
         },
-        "description": "Drawing with conté sticks is a sure way to achive high contrast, richly pigmented images.
+        "description": "Drawing with conté sticks is a sure way to achieve high contrast, richly pigmented images.
 This media can also be used to shapen lines as a final stage of a painting's development. ", "requires_shipping":
         {
             "value": "Yes",